Skip to main content

 If using Windows, a tool like WinSCP will enable this functionality.

-Refer to the Data-Only Onboarding Guide to complete the onboarding of the fully-configured Hotspot.
+Refer to the Data-Only Hotspot Onboarding section to complete the onboarding of the fully-configured Data-Only Hotspot.

 Video Guide for Setup